ibm-messaging/mq-gitops-samples/README.md

 This repository contains samples that can be used to automate IBM MQ tasks on an OpenShift Container Platform.

 > [!CAUTION]
-> All of the samples in this repository use the IBM MQ Developer edition, only use the IBM MQ Developer edition and its developer specific settings for development or demonstt=ration purposes.
+> All of the samples in this repository use the IBM MQ Developer edition, only use the IBM MQ Developer edition and its developer specific settings for development or demonstration purposes.

 ## queue-manager-basic-deployment